All noncontextuality inequalities for the n-cycle scenario: Introduction

-\textit{Introduction.---}Quantum correlations among the results of jointly measurable observables go beyond the limits of classical correlations and provide a whole new set of resources for physics \cite{rio11}, computation \cite{janet09}, and communication \cite{gisin02,buhrman10}.
-Yet, surprisingly, the complete characterization of the set of classical correlations (and thus the identification of the corresponding quantum advantage) is only known for a few scenarios, the most famous being the CHSH scenario \cite{chsh69}, characterized by Fine in 1982 \cite{fine82}, and the Klyachko scenario, characterized by Klyachko \etal in 2008 \cite{klyachko02,klyachko08}.
-In both cases, there are quantum correlations beyond the classical ones, as shown by Bell \cite{bell64} and Klyachko \etal \cite{klyachko08}.
+Quantum correlations among the results of jointly measurable observables go beyond the limits of classical correlations and provide a whole new set of resources for physics \cite{rio11}, computation \cite{janet09}, and communication \cite{gisin02,buhrman10}.
+Yet, surprisingly, necessary and sufficient conditions for classicality -- all the Bell/noncontextuality inequalities -- are known only for a few scenarios, the most famous being the Clauser-Horne-Shimony-Holt (CHSH) scenario \cite{chsh69}, completely characterized in \cite{fine82}, and the Klyachko-Can-Binicio\u{g}lu-Shumovsky (KCBS) scenario \cite{klyachko02,klyachko08}.
+In both cases, quantum correlations go beyond the classical ones \cite{bell64,klyachko08}.

-Unlike the CHSH scenario, the Klyachko scenario cannot be associated to correlations among the results of measurements on different subsystems, but rather to the results of measurements on a single system \cite{cabello08,kirchmair09,amselem09,lapkiewicz11}.
+Unlike the CHSH scenario, the KCBS scenario cannot be associated with correlations among the results of measurements on different subsystems, but rather to the results of measurements on a single system \cite{cabello08,kirchmair09,amselem09,lapkiewicz11}.
 In this case, the existence of quantum correlations outside the classical set shows the impossibility of noncontextual hidden variable (NCHV) theories \cite{specker60,seevinck11,bell66,kochen67}.
-Quantum contextuality is a natural generalization of quantum nonlocality that neither privileges spacelike-separated observables (among other jointly measurable observables), nor composite systems (among other physical systems), nor entangled states (among other quantum states), and provide advantage versus classical (noncontextual) resources even in scenarios with no spacelike separation \cite{cabello11b,nagali12,amselem12}.
+Quantum contextuality is a natural generalization of quantum nonlocality that neither privileges spacelike-separated observables (among other jointly measurable observables), nor composite systems (among other physical systems), nor entangled states (among other quantum states), and provides advantage versus classical (noncontextual) resources even in scenarios with no spacelike separation \cite{cabello11b,nagali12,amselem12}.